Jan Sterling: Marriages

 Sterling was married twice.
 In 1941 she wed actor John Merivale, a union that ended in divorce seven years later.
-She then married another actor, Paul Douglas, in 1950 and remained with him until his death in 1959.
-In the 1970s, she entered into a long-lasting personal relationship with Sam Wanamaker.
+She then married actor Paul Douglas in 1950 and remained with him until his death in 1959.
+In the 1970s, she entered into a long-lasting personal relationship with Sam Wanamaker, who was based predominantly in the United Kingdom.
 Inactive professionally for nearly two decades, she made an appearance at the Cinecon Film Festival in Los Angeles in 2001.

 Health and death

-Sterling's later life was marked by illness and injury that included diabetes, a broken hip and a series of strokes.
+Sterling's later life was marked by illness and injury that included diabetes, a broken hip, and a series of strokes.
 Her son died of heart failure in December 2003 aged 48.
 Sterling died three months later, on March 26, 2004, aged 82, at the Motion Picture and Television Hospital in Woodland Hills, California.